WHAT HAPPENS AFTER AN ARREST?

 Bail is usually determined by a bail schedule, which varies from county to county.
 Judges are under no obligation to set bail at the recommended levels on a bail schedule.
 If the alleged offense is serious or you have a prior criminal history, for example—or if the court has other reasons to believe that you might not show up in court (“jump bail”) when your case comes up again—the judge may set an amount of bail that is higher than what’s usually recommended.

 If you cannot afford the full amount of bail set by a judge, your criminal defense attorney will seek to have the bail reduced.
 Criminal defense attorney Cyrus Tabibnia has been successful on many such bail reduction motions.
 For defendants who are not able to meet the minimum bail amount, Attorney Cyrus can petition a judge for a reduction of their bond.

 Tabibnia Law Firm’s attorney Cyrus Tabibnia personally handles each case, so you can be sure that your particular situation is being treated with the utmost care.
-Our attorneys’ years of experience, including work as prosecutors, give our insights invaluable.
-With our legal team representing you, you will be prepared at every step of your criminal defense or family law case.
-If you want a legal team that is skilled at identifying and exploiting flaws in the prosecutor’s or opposition’s case, look no further than Tabibnia Law Firm.
-We will work tirelessly to build a proactive defense or compassionate advocacy for you.
+Our attorney’s years of experience, including work as prosecutors, give our insights invaluable.
+With our attorney Cyrus representing you, you will be prepared at every step of your criminal defense or family law case.
+If you want an attorney that is skilled at identifying and exploiting flaws in the prosecutor’s or opposition’s case, look no further than Tabibnia Law Firm.
+Cyrus will work tirelessly to build a proactive defense or compassionate advocacy for you.